 Quinnipiac recognizes that learning occurs both in and outside of the classroom.
+The Office of Housing is responsible for housing contracts, room assignments, housing selection processes, occupancy management, break housing, summer housing and the university’s 3-year residency requirement.
 The Office of Residential Life provides rich opportunities that promote student learning and enhance personal development.
 Students have the unique opportunity to live with students from a variety of diverse backgrounds.

-The Office of Residential Life has two convenient locations for students.
-The Mount Carmel office is located in the Student Affairs Center on Bobcat Way.
+The Office of Residential Life is conveniently located on the Mount Carmel Campus in the Student Affairs Center on Bobcat Way.
 The telephone number is 203-582-8666.
-The York Hill Campus office is located on the fourth floor of the Rocky Top Student Center.
-The telephone number is 203-582-3615.

 Graduate housing is available on a limited basis in our university-owned houses and apartments.